ZakuroSoda/Nice-Stuff/README.md

 WifiPasswordStealer.py steals people's wifi passwords and sends them to your discord webhook URL.

 8_ball.py is a really bad hardcoded script for you to play 8 ball with.

+Donut is a python script that makes ASCII Art of a revolving donut.